benoitlahoz/vue-diod/packages/vue-diod/docs/examples/custom-logger.md

 :::info NOTA BENE
 This is the same abstraction used in the
 [Simple Counter](simple-counter.md) example.
-We will provide a new implementation, including the logger as dependency.
+We will now provide a new implementation, with the abstract logger as dependency.
 :::

 ```typescript